Icefenix7198/Platypus_Engine/README.md

   - (In free camera) R: move Up
 - Alt + Mouse wheel movement: Zoom
 - Press Mouse wheel and move mouse: Free screen move
+- F to look the game object (if you change some of the values of translate, it will look to that position, but the mesh will not move)

 # Features